Knot to Knot Conversion

 What is the process of conversion from knot to knot units?

-For conversion from knot to knot, multiply the number of knot by 1, since one knot equals 1 knot.
+For conversion from knot to knot, multiply the number of knot by 1 as one knot equals 1 knot.

 This is the standard method used for conversion between these units of speed.